IBM/Kubernetes-container-service-GitLab-sample/README.md

 2. [Build PostgreSQL and Gitlab containers](#2-build-postgresql-and-gitlab-containers)
 3. [Create Services and Deployments](#3-create-services-and-deployments)
 4. [Using Gitlab](#4-using-gitlab)

+Alternatively, to deploy the Gitlab application using Compose for PostgreSQL on Bluemix as the database, please follow the [Compose for PostgreSQL on Bluemix steps ](README-bluemix-postgres.md)

 # 1. Install Docker CLI and Bluemix Container Registry Plugin